MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-clients.md

    You don't need to switch any workloads at the time you enable co-management.
 You can revisit this configuration from the Configuration Manager console later, after co-management is configured.

    Before you switch a workload, make sure the corresponding workload in Intune is configured and deployed.
-Doing so will keep the workloads managed.
+Doing so keeps the workloads managed.

 6. On the Staging page, specify a collection to use for the **Pilot collection**, and then click **Next**.
 The collection you specify is used as part of your phased rollout of co-management.
 You can change the collections in the pilot group at any time from the co-management properties.